 Conclusions

 All three studies found significant results.
 Ghalambor supported their theory that plasticity is often non-adaptive and under strong selection to change, meaning that plasticity potentiates rapid adaptive evolution (Figure 2, Ghalambor et al. 2015).
-As stated previously, Ryu’s true transgenerational experiment makes their results especially compelling.
+Ryu’s transgenerational experiment makes their results especially compelling.
 Their results were significantly different in transgenerational fish than in other treatment groups.
 They concluded that intensive epigenetic control of insulin and mitochondrial function could be crucial in maintaining energy balance and metabolic function in a warmer environment.
 In short, they found that DNA methylation altered the epigenome after being exposed to higher than normal temperatures.
 Liew found that methylation reduces both spurious transcription and transcriptional noise, and that changes in methylation lead to a more porous skeletal structure.
-In sum, the propose that DNA methylation could help corals acclimate to climate change by fine-tuning gene expression.
+In sum, they? propose that DNA methylation could help corals acclimate to climate change by fine-tuning gene expression.
 However, they admit that their results are merely a strong correlation, and not a strict causative relationship between methylation and phenotype.

-Ryu and Liew both studies DNA methylation, while Ghalambor focused on phenotypic plasticity, but all three experiments investigated organisms’ responses to stress.
+Ryu and Liew both studied DNA methylation, while Ghalambor focused on phenotypic plasticity, but all three experiments investigated organisms’ responses to stress.
 They all set up practical stressor experiments over generations, and they all had to make decisions about what tissue to sample and how to analyze it.
 In the end, all made cases for the importance of examining levels of genomic analysis other than just the genome itself.
-Epigenetics and phenotypic plasticity can also have strong impacts on adaptive trends.
+Epigenetics and phenotypic plasticity can also impact adaptive trends.

 Sources